tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Now, ask students what they think machine learning can do.
 Why would someone bother using advanced statistical algorithms, when a developer could just use Monte Carlo simulations to make predictions?

-* **Answer** When working with an algorithm, a developer usually has to tweak and configure it to create the most accurate results for a given use case.
+* **Answer:** When working with an algorithm, a developer usually has to tweak and configure it to create the most accurate results for a given use case.
 This requires a lot of manual work.

   * Machine learning completely removes this need, as the program continuously learns from data and can make adjustments on the fly.
 This allows for the algorithm to perform more robustly and change dynamically based on the data it is processing.
 These types of algorithms are classified as **intelligent algorithms**.

 Explain to students that an intelligent algorithm uses data to modify behaviour.
 As data is processed and predictions are made, the behaviour of the algorithm changes.

-* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt behaviour for the most accurate and precise prediction.
+* Intelligent algorithms use pre-existing data to learn and make decisions on how to configure and adapt behaviour for the most accurate and precise prediction.

-* **Intelligent algorithms** are used to fuel **machine learning**, **predictive analytics**, and **artificial intelligence**.
+* Intelligent algorithms are used to fuel machine learning, predictive analytics, and artificial intelligence.

 Explain the similarities and differences between machine learning, predictive analytics, and artificial intelligence.

-* Machine learning has two approaches to using **intelligent algorithms**:
+* Machine learning has two approaches to using intelligent algorithms:

   * One approach is **supervised learning**, which involves a programmer feeding the valuable algorithm data to learn from and make predictions.

     * Categories of supervised learning include classification (classifying outcomes as classes/groups) and regression (fitting data to predict where a new data point lies), both of which are used for making predictions.
 With **supervised learning**, potential outcomes need to be known upfront.

-  * The other is **unsupervised learning**, where the **intelligent algorithm** learns on the fly without having seen any type of data before.
+  * The other is **unsupervised learning**, where the intelligent algorithm learns on the fly, without having seen any type of data before.
 The algorithm will identify all data points, cluster them, and then make predictions.
 Eventually, the algorithm will learn for itself.

     * Unsupervised learning includes dimensionality reduction and clustering approach (finding groups within a population).

-* Predictive analytics is the use of advanced analytics paradigms (machine learning, intelligent algorithms, etc.) to analyze data and forecast outcomes and values.
+* **Predictive analytics** is the use of advanced analytics paradigms (machine learning, intelligent algorithms, etc.) to analyze data and forecast outcomes and values.
 Machine learning is a component of predictive analytics, and predictive analytics is an objective of machine learning.

-* **AI** is the concept that machines can execute tasks and learn while doing so in order to perform more intelligently.
-Machine learning is a class of **AI**: an application of AI.
+* **AI** is the concept that machines can execute tasks, and learn while doing so, in order to perform more intelligently.
+Machine learning is a class of AI: an application of AI.

-  * The general consensus is that instead of programming machines to perform specific tasks, program machines to learn what tasks to complete and how to complete them.
+  * The general consensus is that instead of programming machines to perform specific tasks, machines should be programmed in order to learn what tasks to complete, and how to complete them.

-  * **Machine learning** is not the only application of **AI**.
-Deep learning is a comparative approach to programming that is distinct from **machine learning** but is still another class of **AI**.
+  * Machine learning is not the only application of AI.
+Deep learning is a comparative approach to programming that is distinct from machine learning, but is still another class of AI.

-If time remains, stimulate excitement by showing students some of the below examples uses cases for machine learning.
-Show videos in the order they are provided.
-If time does not remain, slack these links out to students for review.
+If time remains, generate some excitement by showing students some of the machine learning use cases below, showing videos in the order provided.
+If there is no time, slack links out to students so they can view on their own.

 * [How Machines Learn](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) - only play up until 1:11 marker.